We Heart Spokane

 Big City Benefits, Small City Friendliness

-As the largest metropolitan area between Seattle and Minneapolis (208,000 residents in the city and 688,000 people in the metropolitan area), Spokane is the financial, cultural and retail center of the Inland Northwest, anchored by a revitalized and vibrant urban downtown core.
+As the largest metropolitan area between Seattle and Minneapolis (208,000 residents in the city and 688,000 people in the metropolitan area), Spokane is the financial, cultural and retail center of the Inland Northwest.
+Anchored by a revitalized and vibrant urban downtown core, Spokane provides excellent internships and work opportunities for our students.
 The city is home to premier dining and shopping, arts and entertainment, popular regional events, sports teams, historical landmarks and so much more.
 And it's all just a short walk from Gonzaga's campus.

 On the Doorstep of the Great Outdoors